 We aim to respond to all applications within two weeks.

-Here is the list of potential suppliers who are part of the scheme and operate in the North Yorkshire region:
+The full list of suppliers approved by BDUK can be found here.
+Suppliers who are part of the scheme, and may operate in the North Yorkshire region, are listed below:

 Beeline Broadband – coverage in Ryedale, North Yorkshire